gradle/actions/docs/dependency-submission.md

         # Do not attempt to submit the dependency-graph.
 Save it as a workflow artifact.
         dependency-graph: generate-and-upload

+        # Specify the location where dependency graph files will be generated.
+        dependency-graph-report-dir: custom-report-dir

+        # By default, failure to generate a dependency graph will cause the workflow to fail
+        dependency-graph-continue-on-failure: true

 ```

 See the [Action Metadata file](../dependency-submission/action.yml) for a more detailed description of each input parameter.